 To speak fluently, to write with confidence or to share your knowledge, you just need to do what silk does.
 Go your own way.’

 There are a few publications I’m currently working on that I’m not allowed to mention here yet, but I’m happy to announce that the following is scheduled to come out soon:

-I try to publish open-access whenever possible.
-However, if for whatever reason you cannot access a text that you are interested in, please let me know.
+I try to make my texts as accessible as possible.
+If you cannot access a text that you are interested in, please let me know.

 If you saw me at one of these or at any others I didn’t list here, be it at my presentations or in the queue for the buffet, let me know!

 UE English as a lingua francaCentre for Translation Studies, University of ViennaDeveloping awareness of current global(ised) English(es) and the linguistic, socio-political realities they entail.
 Finding your own voice in English in personal and professional communication.
 Learning to act responsibly in international and/or translingual communication settings.

 UE Text and written communicationCentre for Translation Studies, University of ViennaEngaging critically with texts in (some of) their different forms.
 Discussing linguistic and social aspects of (written) texts.
 Analysing text concepts as well as specific situations, cotexts and contexts.
 Transcultural text analysis.
 Standard and non-standard forms of creating written texts.

 SE Translating Knowledge: Creative English for academic communicationseminar for PhD students at the University of Vienna (summer 2018 & winter 2019)Engaging with academic and other English(es) from perspectives outside the academic mainstream.
 Creative communication strategies for international knowledge transfer.
 English as a means of expression and a creative tool for assuming an active role in personal academic communication.